THE tALK sEMINARS BY aGE

 The second section covers teen health.
 Speaking to an older teen audience, this will focus attention on topics like acne, obesity and activity, driving safety, and teen violence.
 There is also a thorough discussion of vaping, marijuana, and alcohol use.
 Making a rescue pick up plan is repeated again in this course.
 Mental health statistics are reviewed with focus on taking responsibility for monitoring mental health and seeking help when needed.
 Spiritual health needs are reviewed with the addition of apologetics in preparation for adulthood.

 The last section of this seminar deals with sex and abstinence.
-With these older teens, puberty and anatomy are no longer included.
-The conversation about our modern world and sex will now include homosexuality, gender identiTy, and birth control.
+With these older teens, puberty is no longer included.
+Anatomy of the opposite sex is introduced.
+The conversation about our modern world and sex will now include contraception, homosexuality, gender identity, and birth control.
 The ideas of personal sexuality and sexual integrity will be fully explained.
-Teens will be encouraged to make a personal plan for abstinence.
+Teens will be encouraged to make a personal plan for pursuing biblical sexuality.